maxkatzmann/hydra/README.md

 ## Examples

-The following Hydra code generates 100 hyperbolic lines where the each line starts where the last line ended.
+The following Hydra code generates 100 hyperbolic lines where each line starts where the last line ended.
 ``` swift
 // Define the maximum radial coordinate for a point.
 var R = 10.0